geraldcalderonofficial/bpsu-iemerch-shop/README.md

 # BPSU Industrial Engineering Merch Shop
-An BSIE merch online shop for all the IE students in BPS University.
+  A BSIE merch online shop for all the IE students at BPS University.